w3c/wcag-act-rules/content/rules/f196ce/proposed.md

 feedbackmail: public-wcag-act@w3.org
 footer: |
   <p><strong>Rule Identifier:</strong> f196ce</p>
-  <p><strong>Date:</strong> Updated 28 January 2022</p>
+  <p><strong>Date:</strong> Updated 15 March 2022</p>
   <p><strong>Authors:</strong> <a href="https://www.linkedin.com/in/brianbors/">Brian Bors</a>, <a href="https://github.com/wilcofiers">Wilco Fiers</a>.
 Contributors: <a href="https://www.w3.org/community/act-r/participants">Participants of the ACT Rules Community Group (CG)</a>.</p>
-  <p>This rule was written in the <a href="https://w3.org/community/act-r/">ACT Rules community group</a>.
+  <p>This rule was written in the <a href="https://w3.org/community/act-r/">ACT Rules Community Group</a>.
 It is written as part of the EU-funded <a href="https://www.w3.org/WAI/about/projects/wai-tools/">WAI-Tools Project</a>.
 Implementations are part of the EU funded <a href="https://www.w3.org/WAI/about/projects/wai-coop/">WAI-CooP Project</a>.
 It will be reviewed by the Accessibility Guidelines Working Group (<a href="https://www.w3.org/groups/wg/ag">AG WG</a>).</p>
 proposed: true
 rule_meta:
   id: f196ce
-  name: "`video` element visual content has description track"
+  name: "DEPRECATED — `video` element visual content has description track"
   rule_type: atomic
   description: |
     This rule checks that description tracks that come with non-streaming `video` elements are descriptive.
-  last_modified: 28 January 2022
+  last_modified: 15 March 2022
 ---

 ## Applicability